sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - The Institute has a centralised ethics approval procedure which all projects are required to follow.
     - Project specific requirements are discussed with data providers before start of each project.
     ##### Potential Improvements
-    - We could be more proactive about trying to stay up-to-date with changes to requirements.
+    - Be more proactive about trying to stay up-to-date with changes to requirements.
-    - For instance, we could hold an annual review with the Turing Legal and Data Protection teams to ensure all current requirements are still met by the TRE organisation.
+    - Hold an annual review with the Turing Legal and Data Protection teams to ensure all current requirements are still met by the TRE organisation.
 * - 1.1.2.
   - 1
   - - We have documented our institutional risk appetite and understand what kinds of work we are prepared to support.
     - All projects handled in the TRE have gone through our institutional Data Protection Assessment Process and Ethics Approval Process.
     - All projects are tracked through a ticketing system with relevant documents and agreements stored on Sharepoint.
     ##### Potential Improvements
-    - We would like to improve our document handling workflow.
-    - This could be through the development of an Information Governance App through which all projects can be managed directly by approved users
+    - Improve our document handling workflow by developing an Information Governance App through which all projects can be managed directly by approved users.
 * - 1.1.3.
   - 1
   - - The Institute has Legal and Data Protection Teams who ensure that projects meet our institutional requirements.
     - Our sysadmin team is currently appropriately sized for the number of projects we are handling.
     - The Legal and Data Protection teams do not have staff dedicated to our TRE.
+    - Our TRE organisation does not control staff numbers in the legal and data protection teams.
     ##### Potential Improvements
-    - Our TRE organisation does not control staff numbers in the legal and data protection teams.
-    - Directly assigning staffing to support our TRE would help improve resource provision.
+    - Ensure that staff time is explicitly allocated to TRE support.
 * - **Summary**
   - **?**
   - **Explanation**